Flights disrupted at Thomas Cook's Nordic arm as it battles to survive

 Thomas Cook's Nordic business said on Monday it would continue to operate as it is a separate legal entity from its parent, and it was looking for new owners.

+Meanwhile, Thomas Cook's German tour business filed for insolvency on Wednesday in a move aimed at separating its brands and operations from its failed parent, and said it was in talks with potential new investors.

-The British parent's German arm, Condor, similarly remains in business.
-On Tuesday, the German government said it would guarantee a 380 million euro ($418 million) bridging loan to keep it flying.
+On Tuesday, the German government said it would guarantee a 380 million euro ($419 million) bridging loan Thomas Cook's German airline, Condor.

 The Nordic business consists of two legal entities, Thomas Cook Northern Europe and Thomas Cook Scandinavian Airlines, and is also known as Ving Group.
 The business operates under several brands: Ving in Norway, Spies in Denmark, Tjareborg in Finland, as well as Ving and Globetrotter in Sweden.